 Davide’s Gelataria uses fresh milk, cream and seasonal fruit to create their handmade gelato daily.
 You’ll enjoy ice creams in a range of traditional and unusual flavours made with local produce like Sorrento lemons, Giffoni hazelnuts and pistachios from Sicily.
 They even have gelato that’s lactose- and gluten-free!

 Eat fresh seafood at Marina Grande

-For a coastal atmosphere head down the Marina Grande, the old harbour tucked away from the main town.
-This area has a charming, fishing village feel about it.
-Brightly painted boats bob around in the bay, nets are piled high on the quay and there’s a small sandy beach where children play.
+To enjoy Sorrento’s coastal atmosphere, head down to the Marina Grande.
+The old harbour is tucked away from the main town and has a charming fishing village feel.
+Brightly painted boats bob around in the bay, nets are piled high on the quay, and children play on a small sandy beach.

-It’s a long, steep walk down to Marina Grande and a harder walk back up the hill but to while away a few hours here is not to be missed.
-A local bus from Piazza Tasso does the trip if you’re not so able.
+The chance to while away a few hours at Marina Grande is not to be missed.
+It’s a long, steep walk down to Marina Grande, and the walk back up the hill is more strenuous, but a local bus from Piazza Tasso makes the trip easier.

 Eat authtentic Italian food at Restaurant Tasso